 Sri Lanka is a small country (barely the size of Ireland!) that packs in a whole lot of adventure.
-The pearl of the Indian ocean is a haven for those wanderlusters looking to get ticks on their bucket list.
-The diversity and abundance of adventure in Sri Lanka can not be found anywhere else in such a small space.
-There are probably so many things that you didn’t know about Sri Lanka!
-Take a look at our list of the top 21 things to do in Sri Lanka
+The pearl of the Indian ocean is a haven for those ‘wanderlusters’ looking for some sun, surf, adrenalin, spicy foods, history and culture.
+The diversity and abundance of adventures to be had in Sri Lanka cannot be found anywhere else in such a small space!
+There are probably so many things that you didn’t know about Sri Lanka.
+Take a look at our list of the top 20 things to do in Sri Lanka …

 “A word of caution to others traveling to Sri Lanka: don’t be deceived by the size of the country – there is so much to see and do!”
 Jessica Paul